The Judge Just Threw Out Most of Blake Lively's Case

 That was Taylor Swift, in a text to Blake Lively in the fall of 2024, referring to Baldoni.
 Lively herself responded by calling Baldoni a "clown" and a "doofus director."
 Swift's lawyers have been actively trying to keep her out of the proceedings.
 Whether they succeed will be one of the subplots of the May trial.
 Gigi Hadid and Hugh Jackman have also been named as potential witnesses.
 This trial is going to be a lot of things, but quiet is not one of them.

-How We Got Here — The Timeline
+How We Got Here — The Full Timeline

 August 2024